j3rrywan9/rust-study/docs/programming_rust.md

 Its support for high-performance code arises from letting developers choose the data representation that best fits the situation, with the right balance between simplicity and cost.

 ### Tuples

+A *tuple* is a pair, or triple, quadruple, quintuple, etc. (hence, *n-tuple*, or *tuple*), of values of assorted types.

+Rust code often uses tuple type to return multiple values from a function.

 ### Pointer Types